BradLarson/GPUImage2/README.md

 - **LocalBinaryPattern**: This performs a comparison of intensity of the red channel of the 8 surrounding pixels and that of the central one, encoding the comparison results in a bit string that becomes this pixel intensity.
 The least-significant bit is the top-right comparison, going counterclockwise to end at the right comparison as the most significant bit.

+- **ColorLocalBinaryPattern**: This performs a comparison of intensity of all color channels of the 8 surrounding pixels and that of the central one, encoding the comparison results in a bit string that becomes each color channel's intensity.
+The least-significant bit is the top-right comparison, going counterclockwise to end at the right comparison as the most significant bit.

 - **LowPassFilter**: This applies a low pass filter to incoming video frames.
 This basically accumulates a weighted rolling average of previous frames with the current ones as they come in.
 This can be used to denoise video, add motion blur, or be used to create a high pass filter.
   - *strength*: This controls the degree by which the previous accumulated frames are blended with the current one.
 This ranges from 0.0 to 1.0, with a default of 0.5.